'Absurd' to say Trump unreliable trade negotiator with China: White House

 “The president’s going to make sure whatever deal we get is in our best interest, that it’s fair and reciprocal trade, that it protects our intellectual property, and that it actually has safeguards to make sure that the Chinese follow through with whatever commitments that they make,” she said.

+The two sides set the next steps in “working arrangements”, Xinhua added, without giving details.

+Liu, who is Xi’s top economic adviser, has been leading the talks for the Chinese side.

-Additional reporting by Roberta Rampton and Lisa Lambert; Editing by Tom Brown
+Additional reporting by Roberta Rampton and Lisa Lambert, and Ben Blanchard and Lusha Zhang in BEIJING; Editing by Tom Brown & Kim Coghill